gediminasgu/ez_wifibroadcast_digital_zoom/README.md

 # Digital zoom for ez_wifibroadcast

 WORK IN PROGRESS.
 Replacement for raspivid in ez_wifibroadcast to allow for 4x digital zoom and digital pan with control from Pixhawk.
-Currently it works only with RasPi camera V2, but easy could be transformed for V1 support (with less zoom).
+It is adapted to RasPi camera V2, but can be used with V1 but zoom will not be so effective.

 ## Idea
 The idea is very simple.
 It uses max resolution of 3280x2464 (mode #2, see http://picamera.readthedocs.io/en/release-1.13/fov.html#sensor-modes)